SazidulAlam47/react-project-startup/README.md

 # React Project Startup Script

 Welcome to the React Project Startup Script!
-This template offers a streamlined setup for initiating a new React project with essential dependencies and configurations.
-Designed to enhance productivity, this template equips you with commonly used tools, enabling swift development from the get-go.
+This script offers a streamlined setup for initiating a new React project with essential dependencies and configurations.
+Designed to enhance productivity, this script equips you with commonly used tools, enabling swift development from the get-go.

 ## Overview